ndt080/awesome-frontend-interview/README.md

-# `Awesome Interview Questions` for the position of a JS developer or (Web UI developer)
+# `Awesome Interview Questions` for the position of a JS developer (Web UI developer)
 The purpose of this repository is to make a list of basic questions for interviewing JS developers.
 They are considered as basic questions for assessing knowledge of **HTML**, **CSS**, **Javascript**, **Typescript** and **some popular JS frameworks**.